marhop/literate-binary/README.md

     `ff00ff00ff00`.
 Macros may be nested, like
     `(ff(00e2){2}00((21){4}03){12}){8}`.
   * Comments start with a `#` sign and end at the end of the line.
+  * There is one exception to the "all code blocks" rule; [fenced code blocks] with the `.nobin` class are ignored as well.
+This can be used to add code other than binary, or to "comment out" a whole code block.

 [Here is a complete example][example] describing a simple Bitmap image file.